ramirocabral/aws-solutions-architect-associate-notes-SAAC03/networks/VPC.md

 ## VPC Sharing
 - share one or more subnets within other accounts beloning to the same [[AWSOrganisations]]
-- every account can only work with the ressources they created
+- every account can only work with the resources they created

 ## VPC Flow Logs
 - Capture Information about IP traffic through your interfacines